 As you can see in Tables 1 & 2, our system had no water quality violations.
 We are proud that your drinking water meets or exceeds all Federal and State requirements.
-For the period October-December 2014, our certified laboratory failed to submit some results for disinfection byproduct samples on time.
-The results were reported and were in compliance.

 We have learned through our monitoring and testing that some constituents have been detected but are below the recommended MCL and therefore meet the regulatory requirements.